rahulrai-in/thecloudblog/tcb/content/post/Using Identity Governance and Azure Functions To Build a Self Service Application Access Management Solution - Part 1/index.md

 {{< img src="1.png" alt="Add an identity provider" >}}

-## Restrict Application Access to Users in a Security Group
+## Restrict Application Access to Assigned Users

-1. Navigate to the default Active Directory and click on the **Add/Group** option.
-   {{< img src="2.png" alt="Add group" >}}

-2. Create a new security group named **Invited Users** with the following configurations and click on the **Create** button:

-{{< img src="3.png" alt="Create a new security group" >}}

-3. We will now restrict the application's access to the users of the group we defined.
-Click on the **Enterprise application** option and select your application from the list.
-Configure your application to restrict its access to the security group as follows:

-{{< video src="4.mp4" alt="Restrict application access to group (video)" >}}

-4. Finally, let's make it necessary for the users to be assigned to the application before they can access it.
-The policy prevents the users registered in the Active Directory who are not part of the security group from accessing the application.
+Let's make it necessary for the users to be assigned to the application before they can access it.
+The policy prevents the users registered in the Active Directory who are not listed as users of the application (see [How to assign users account to an application](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-assign-users)) from accessing the application.
 Click on the **Properties** option in the **Manage** section and turn on the toggle for the **Assignment required** setting as follows:

-{{< img src="5.png" alt="Assignment required setting" >}}
+{{< img src="2.png" alt="Assignment required setting" >}}

-We now have an application that can only be accessed by users that are members of the security group.
-So let's automate the process of inviting guest users to our organization.
+We now have an application that can only be accessed by a subset of users in the Azure AD.
+Now we will automate the process of inviting guest users to our organization.

 ## Inviting a Guest User to the Organization with Azure Functions

 We will now invite guest users to join our organization using Azure Functions.
-We will use [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) in the Azure Function to automate sending the invite to the user.
-REST APIs are not very friendly to end-users.
-Although not covered in this article, you can call the Function through a custom user interface such as [Power Apps](https://powerapps.microsoft.com/) to make inviting new users to the organization even easier.
+We will use [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) in our Function to automate sending the invite to the user.
+We know that REST APIs are not meant for end-user interactions.
+To solve this problem, although not covered in this article, you can call the Function through a custom user interface such as [Power Apps](https://powerapps.microsoft.com/) to make inviting new users to the organization even easier.

 Before using the Graph API, we must register the Function application in Azure AD with the proper permissions.
 So let's do that now.